p-adic congruences motivated by series

 and

 \endproclaim \Proof.
-(2.6) is due to Ap\'ery [Ap] (see also [Po]).
+(2.6) is due to Ap\'ery [Ap] (see also [vP]).
 The author found (2.7) via the math. software {\tt Sigma}.
 (The reader may consult [OS, \S5] for how to use {\tt Sigma} to produce combinatorial identities.)
-In fact, if we let $s_n$ denotes the left-hand side or the right-hand side of (2.7) then {\tt Sigma} yields the recurrence relation
+In fact, if we let $s_n$ denote the left-hand side or the right-hand side of (2.7) then {\tt Sigma} yields the recurrence relation

 So (2.7) can be proved by induction.

 \proclaim{Lemma 2.4} Let $p>3$ be a prime.
 Then

 and